James Boulter Stokes: Phelps, Stokes & Co.

 In 1878, the Stokes family left Phelps, Dodge & Co. and entered a banking business on January 1, 1879.
 The bank they formed was Phelps, Stokes & Co., 45 Wall Street.
 The partners were James Stokes, his eldest son Anson Phelps Stokes and Anson's father-in-law Isaac Newton Phelps.
 Their business included issuing credits on the Union Bank of London and on Melville, Evans & Co., London.

-His son closed the banking business after his death in 1881, partly due to the litigation surrounding the elder Stoke's will, and partly because his own health became jeopardized when his eyesight started to fail.
+His son closed the banking business after his death in 1881, partly due to the litigation surrounding the elder Stokes' will, and partly because his own health became jeopardized when his eyesight started to fail.
 He was appointed temporary administrator of his father's estate until the court actions were finally settled.

 Personal life

 On April 12, 1837, Stokes was married to Caroline Olivia Phelps (1812–1881).
 After returning from England to New York in 1841, he built a house called Clifton Cottage on the grounds of Anson Phelps's 35-acre estate on the East River, situated between 29th and 31st Streets.
-Later he lived in 37 Madison Avenue and in a house situated between the villages of Old Derby and Ansonia.
+Later, he lived at 37 Madison Avenue and in a house situated between the villages of Old Derby and Ansonia.
 It was originally an Episcopal rectory, enlarged at the rear.
 Together, Caroline and John were the parents of: